 I understand the emotional argument that pro-choicers make.
-Admittedly, for an unwanted and early stage pregnancy, I am doubtful I would feel any immense emotional connection, and it’s absurd to assume all women should feel such a thing.
+Admittedly, for an unwanted and early-stage pregnancy, I am doubtful I would feel any immense emotional connection, and it’s absurd to assume all women should feel such a thing.
 A life that I cannot feel, see, or hear is quite easy to put behind my own goals and desires, especially when that life was unplanned and undesired.
 This is my emotional line of thinking.
-But if science tells us an unborn baby is a human life, then my ethical and moral line of thinking tells me that this life has inherent value, then we must do everything we can to honor its existence.
+But if science tells us an unborn baby is a human life, then my ethical and moral line of thinking tells me that this life has inherent value, and we must do everything we can to honor its existence.

 Because a mother’s body is needed to sustain the life of an unborn child, it is crucial that we always work to protect the mother’s health.
 This means increasing access to healthcare, education, and career support.
-We must also work to ensure that child-rearing is easier and less costly – expanding child tax credits, implementing federal parental leave, and making child care universal.
-It is simply not enough to pass anti-abortion legislation – we should work to achieve a society where abortion is unnecessary, or at the very least a last resort.
+We must also work to ensure that child-rearing is easier and less costly – expanding child tax credits, implementing federal parental leave, and making childcare universal.
+It is simply not enough to pass anti-abortion legislation – we should work to achieve a society where abortion is unnecessary or, at the very least, a last resort.

-An unborn child may not look, think, or feel like you do, but neither does any newborn baby or most other adults in the world.
-But that unborn child will go on to experience a human life full of joy, tragedy, adventure, boredom, curiosity, and wonder – just like you and I. Through all stages of her life, that unborn child will be dependent on others, a reflection of how she began life – dependent on her mother.
+An unborn child may not look, think, or feel like you do, but neither does any newborn baby or anyone else in the world.
+That unborn child will go on to experience a human life full of joy, tragedy, adventure, boredom, curiosity, and wonder – just like you and I. Through all stages of her life, that unborn child will be dependent on others, a reflection of how she began life – dependent on her mother.
 Most of us never consider that, whether or not this child is aborted or survives pregnancy, our humanity is certainly tied to that child, as it is tied to everyone else here on earth.
 We as humans do not have the right to determine the worth or lifespan of other humans.
 What a world we could cultivate if we all began accepting this as a universal truth.

 You can find information on the consistent life ethic here.